cazala/synaptic/README.md

 B.activate(); // [0.3280457, 0.83243247, 0.5320423]
 ```

 ######propagate

-After an activation, you can teach the layer what should have been the output (a.k.a. train).
+After an activation, you can teach the layer what should have been the correct output (a.k.a. train).
 This is done by backpropagating the error.
 To use the **propagate** method you have to provide a learning rate, and a target value (array of floats between 0 and 1).

 For example, if I want to train layer B to output [0,0] when layer A activates [1,0,1,0,1], with an error smaller than 0.005: